ktorio/ktor-klip/proposals/0002-service-discovery.md

 # Design Details
 [design-details]: #design-details

-Basically we want to have next features:
+Basically, we want to have the next features:
-1. Registration: Services announce their existence and network location (IP address, port)
+1. Registration: services announce their existence and network location (IP address, port)
-2. Discovery: Services find other services they need to communicate with
+2. Discovery: services find other services they need to communicate with
-3. Health monitoring: Tracking which services are available and functioning correctly
+3. Health monitoring: tracking which services are available and functioning correctly

 Without built-in support, developers would need to implement complex service discovery logic themselves.
 By providing this capability, frameworks abstract away the complexity of network communication, letting developers focus on business logic.
-We aim to unify the service discovery process so that users only need to provide registry configuration — the rest will be handled by the plugin.
+We aim to unify the service discovery process so that users only need to provide registry configuration — the plugin will handle the rest.

 For the registration part we want to add an integration with the following registries: Consul, Kubernetes, Eureka, Zookeeper.
-For the discovery part we want to have an ability to discover services and instances, and also we want to resolve service names to actual instances, optionally using DNS-style service names (e.g., _service://STORES/product_, where "STORES" is a service name).
+For the discovery part we want to be able to discover services and instances, and also we want to resolve service names to actual instances, optionally using DNS-style service names (e.g., _service://STORES/product_, where "STORES" is a service name).
 The plugin should be able to integrate with the `HttpClient` to intercept and rewrite such requests